 Director, Latin America

-Dr Michiyo Morisawa has specialized in the international business development of financial services companies including Citibank and FXNET.
-She works part-time leading PRI signatory network in Japan.
-She holds a PhD in environmental studies from the University of Tokyo.
+Michiyo leads all CDP’s activities in Japan.
+Prior to CDP, Michiyo specialized in the international business development of financial service companies, including Citibank and FXNET.
+She works part-time leading the PRI signatory network in Japan.
+She holds a PhD in Environmental Studies from the University of Tokyo.

 Pedro oversees the development of CDP’s disclosure platform, scoring systems and data.
 Pedro previously worked as a consultant in the areas of energy and carbon, as well as on the implementation of the European Emissions Trading Scheme.
 He is a Civil and Environmental Engineer and holds an MSc in Engineering and Management of Technology from the Technical University of Lisbon.